3ricGvald3z/DigitalOcean-Custom-Image-Upload/README.md

 Once you have a publicly accessible URL, you can proceed to the final step.

 ### Step 5: Upload the Image to DigitalOcean
-Now you can use the bash script provided in the previous response to upload your image.
+Now you can use the bash script to upload your image.

 ### How to add a ssh key for my custom image for Digital Ocean